 Ever had the pleasure of wasting an entire summer installing a fence around your yard?
-Then you will find out that it is nice to have a fence company install your fence.
+Then you'll find it's nice to have a fence company install your fence instead.
 What takes you and your beleaguered friends days to do--post digging, mixing concrete, post setting and more--can be done in hours by an experienced fence installation crew.

 But it is not all smooth sailing.
 Here are tips on hiring a contractor to do the work.